2017 AHHF Induction Class

 - Red Deer College distinguished alumnus (2006)

 Mel is a certified NCCP Level 4 hockey coach and graduate of the National Coaching Institute.
 She is also a certified NCCP coach in baseball, softball and volleyball.
-Currently, she is the head scout for Hockey Canada’s Women’s National Team programs.
+Mell was named Hockey Canada’s general manager of national women’s team programs in July 2013

 Bill Hay arguably enjoyed a hall of fame career at the junior, collegiate and professional levels, with a number of significant achievements over his 16 years on the ice.